TusharKapur/FVM-Solver/README.md

 ![Validation](/pictures/val.png)

-The following figure shows the comparison of Gauss-Seidel and TDMA solvers:
+The following figure shows the comparison of LU Decomposition and TDMA solvers:

 ![Performance](/pictures/perf.png)